 Is wearing earrings a sin?

 The very short answer is: yes, it's definitely a sin to wear earrings.
 Earrings have never been accepted by the true Christians (nor the true Jews before Christ.)
 Of course, the vast amount people who consider themselves Christians do wear earrings like the Baal worshipers did in the Old Testament era.
-It's always been a custom of the pagans and idolaters to wear earrings.
+It's always been the custom of the pagans and idolaters to wear earrings.
 In this text we'll have a look at a number of statements by the early Church Fathers as well as some from the later periods.
 Their opinions are based on the Bible.

 Earrings are mentioned in several places in the Bible, as we'll find out soon.
 Throughout this post, the unanimous message from the early Christians, Church Fathers and various past Bible commentators is elaborated in various ways.
 Links to the publications from the Church Fathers are embedded within the text when applicable.
 However, a comprehensive list of Church Fathers explicitly condemning the wearing of earrings may be found behind this link.